betaoab/betao-design-interview/README.md

 1.2 - In no more than 2 paragraphs, please describe how you would structure your work if you were tasked to improve the general aesthetics of the application.

 ### 2. UX Review
-Through the above screen recordings, you have seen how the users can add, edit, remove a client from an invoice.
+Through the above screen recordings, you have seen how users can add, edit, remove a client from an invoice.
+Can you review these three flows, and share the largest area of improvement that you can think of?